kh0rvus/june-bug/README.md

 #### Functions
 ##### `Preprocessor.preprocess(self)`
-`Preprocessor.preprocess()` encodes the raw data collected from the challenge server into a feature matrix which contains a TF-IDF vector for each observation.
+encodes the raw data collected from the challenge server into a feature matrix which contains a TF-IDF vector for each observation.

 The overall subroutine consists of:
 1. Tokenization of all observations in the training set and population of `self.tokens`